chrisguest75/docker_examples/75_skaffold/awscli/README.md

 Create a container containing AWS CLI and build credentials into it.

+It use multiple build contexts to allow a profile copy.
+We also use build-args to create hardcoded environment strings.
+As I don't see a way of passing environment variables or volumes into the container.

 NOTE: We build the credentials into it so we can use with Skaffold docker support.

 ## Build